 In League of Legends Yordle female look like tiny, pointy-eared, blue-skinned women with white hair- quite squat and with rather wide faces (depending on the artist) but basically humanoid.
 Yordle males on the other hand vary from looking like short gnome-like fellows with massive facial hair (but not blue skin) to resembling bipedal hamsters- either way they look nothing like the females.
 Compare Tristana◊ with Teemo◊.
 This largely stems from them originally being 2 seperate races (Yordles and Meglings) who were retconned into 1.

 Done uniquely in Startopia.
 Every single alien race you see has the same model for males and females (notable only in each individual's info, if at all).
 The Dahanese Sirens (referred to in everything but their intro as just "Sirens") are the only distinctly male and female species, simply looking like humans with wings.
-There's also implications (or at least conjecture that what we see as humanoid male and humanoid female are, actually, just the reverse...
+However, what we see as humanoid male and humanoid female are, actually, just the reverse according to the employee management screen.

 In Dota 2 there are two representatives of the Slithereen race, living underwater.
 The females look noticeably more humanoid, while the males have much more prevalent fish traits.
 Compare Slardar◊ and Naga Siren◊.
 However, Slark, a bipedal fish-creature is also described as Slithereen- it's thought by some that Slithereen is an alliance rather than a race.

-Mother Deathclaws in Fallout New Vegas look noticeably different from their male counterparts, having blue skin, a broader neck, swept back horns, and a more erect stature.
-However, in Fallout and 2, they were identical to the males.
+Mother Deathclaws in Fallout: New Vegas look noticeably different from their male counterparts, having blue skin, a broader neck, swept back horns, and a more erect stature.
+However, in Fallout 1 and 2, they were identical to the males.

 At The Heart Of It All, written by the creator of Concession featured a cute female alien who was discussing another alien race with Immy, the protagonist: "Their females look much like us, but their males are giant room-sized beasts with twelve tentacles who only think with the most primal urges of eating and reproduction..."
 Cut to Immy zooming off in a rocket.